-2.2.3 City of Tustin (Tustin Police Department and OCFA)
+2.2.3 City of Tustin

 The City of Tustin maintains responsibility for emergency preparedness and response within the city limits.
 Emergency planning for the City of Tustin is coordinated through the Tustin Police Department.
-The inundation area of a dam failure at Syphon Canyon Dam includes areas of the City of Tustin (Map Panel 7 of the Main Dam Failure Maps in Part II of this EAP).
-Any emergency preparedness and response will be coordinated with the Unified Command/IC and the OA, as required.
+The inundation area of a dam failure at Rattlesnake Canyon Dam includes areas of the City of Tustin (Map Panels 6, 7, and 8 of the maps in Part II of this EAP).
+Any emergency preparedness and response will be coordinated with the Unified Command/IC, as required.